 - How to clone a Git repo

 As an SDET, there will come a time when you will need to collaborate with other team members on an automation project.
-The way in which this is accomplished is by storing the automation project in a central location where all the team members can have access to it.
-This allows teams to be more effective since everyone can collaborate at the same time without having to wait for other team members.
+Teams collaborate by storing the automation project in a central location where all the team members can access it.
+Doing so allows teams to be more effective since everyone can collaborate simultaneously without waiting for other team members.

-In this post, we will take a look at two very common tools for accomplishing this task.
+This article will look at two ubiquitous tools for accomplishing this task.
 These tools are GitHub and Sourcetree.
-Let’s being by taking a look at what these are.
+Let’s begin by taking a look at what these are.

 What is a Git repository & what is GitHub?

-GitHub is one of many code hosting platforms for collaboration and version control.
-It allows teams to work together on projects.
-GitHub may be used to store repositories.
+GitHub is one of several code hosting platforms for collaboration and version control.
+It allows teams to work together on projects; many use it to store repositories.

 What is Sourcetree?

-Sourcetree is a simple and powerful tool that allows you to manage Git repositories.
-It offers an easy to use Graphical User Interface (GUI) client.
+Sourcetree is a simple and powerful tool for managing Git repositories.
+It offers an easy-to-use Graphical User Interface (GUI) client.

 How to clone a Git repo in Sourcetree

-Before cloning a Git repo, you will need to download and install Sourcetree.
+Before cloning a Git repo, you must download and install Sourcetree.
 Once Sourcetree is installed, you are all set to begin cloning your first Git repo.

-The following video will show you how to clone a repo from AUTOMATENOW GitHub page so that you can start working on it on your machine.
+The following video will show you how to clone a repo from automateNow’s GitHub page so that you can start working on it on your machine.

-It is important that you become comfortable using tools such as GitHub and Sourcetree as it will enable you to work well within a development team.
+It would be best to become comfortable using tools such as GitHub and Sourcetree as it will enable you to work well within a development team.